Cancer Council Queensland Privacy Policy

 CCQ takes privacy seriously.
 We are committed to respecting your privacy and protecting your personal information.

 This Privacy Policy applies to personal information collected, held, used and disclosed by us.
 We are bound by the Privacy Act 1988 (Cth) (the “Privacy Act”), which governs the way private sector organisations collect, use, keep secure and disclose personal information.
 The Privacy Act incorporates the Australian Privacy Principles.
-From time to time we may also be required (pursuant to contracts with the Queensland government) to comply with the Information Privacy
+From time to time we may also be required (pursuant to contracts with the Queensland government) to comply with the Information Privacy Act 2009 (Qld) in relation to personal information that we collect, hold, use and disclose in connection with such contract/s.

 In addition, from time to time, when performing functions for the Queensland government, we may be obliged to comply with the Human Rights Act 2019 (Qld) (the “Human Rights Act”).
 When performing those functions we consider and act compatibly with human rights (including the right to privacy).